Mapping a 50-spin-qubit network through correlated sensing: Results

-Next, we add a nuclear-nuclear block (pink) and sweep both electron-nuclear ($t_1$) and nuclear-nuclear ($t_2$) double-resonance times to correlate $\deltah{2}$ and $\deltah{3}$ with nuclear-nuclear couplings $C_{24}$ and $ C_{34}$.
-The 2D power spectral density (PSD) shows signals in two distinct frequency regions along the $f_1$-axis, corresponding to $\deltah{2}$ and $\deltah{3}$.
-Analysing the nuclear-nuclear ($f_2$) signal at these frequencies (Fig. \ref{fig:ENES_2D}f), we find $C_{24} =-11.8(2)$ Hz and $C_{34} = -0.2(5)$ Hz.
-We attribute the splitting to the coupling $C_{23}$ between Spins 2 and 3 (Methods, Extended Data Fig. \ref{fig_ext:numerical_simulations}g,h).
+Next, we add a nuclear-nuclear block (pink block in Fig. \ref{fig:ENES_2D}d) and sweep both electron-nuclear ($t_1$) and nuclear-nuclear ($t_2$) double-resonance times to correlate $\deltah{2}$ and $\deltah{3}$ with nuclear-nuclear couplings $C_{24}$ and $ C_{34}$.
+After the $t_1$ evolution, the hyperfine shifts $\deltah{i}$ are imprinted in the z-expectation value of each spin, effectively modulating the nuclear-nuclear couplings observed in $t_2$.
+The 2D power spectral density (PSD) shows signals in two distinct frequency regions along the $f_1$-axis, corresponding to $\deltah{2}$ and $\deltah{3}$ (Fig. \ref{fig:ENES_2D}f).
+Analysing the nuclear-nuclear ($f_2$) signal at these frequencies (Fig. \ref{fig:ENES_2D}g), we find $C_{24} =-11.8(2)$ Hz and $C_{34} = -0.2(5)$ Hz.
+We attribute the splitting to the coupling $C_{23}$ between Spins 2 and 3 (Methods, Supplementary Fig. 2g,h).
 Varying $\mathrm{RF}_4$ enables the measurement of the interactions of spins 2 and 3 to other parts of the network (for example to determine $C_{12}, C_{13}$).
-Beyond the examples shown here, the electron-nuclear block can be inserted at specific positions in the spin-chain sequence (Fig. \ref{fig:sedorception}c) to extract $\deltah{i}$ of all spins in the chain (Supplementary Fig. \ref{fig:all_ENES_data}).
+Beyond the examples shown here, the electron-nuclear block can be inserted at specific positions in the spin-chain sequence (Fig. \ref{fig:sedorception}c) to extract $\deltah{i}$ of all spins in the chain (Supplementary Fig. 9).

-\subsection{Reconstruction of a 50 spin network}
+\subsection{Reconstruction of a 50-spin network}

 Finally, we apply these methods to map a 50-spin network.
 The problem resembles a graph search (Methods) \cite{gross_handbook_2004}.
 By identifying a number of spin chains in the system, and fusing them together based on overlapping sections, we reconstruct the connectivity (Fig. \ref{fig:full_cluster}).
 Limited sized chains are sufficient because the couplings are highly non-uniform, so that a few overlapping vertices and edges enable fusing chains with high confidence.
 We use a total of 249 measured interactions through pairwise and chained measurements.
 Fusing these together provides a hypothesis for the network connectivity (Fig. \ref{fig:full_cluster}b).